ccarvalho-eng/helix/.github/PULL_REQUEST_TEMPLATE.md

 ## Test Plan (required)

 A good test plan has the exact commands you ran and their output, provides screenshots or videos if the pull request changes UI or updates the website.
-See What is a Test Plan? to learn more.

 If you have added code that should be tested, add tests.